- Asia & the Middle East

 Day 10 – Hoque – Lubango – Luanda

 Drive to Hoque where we meet our last traditional tribe of Angola, the Handa.
 The older women of this ethnic group wear enormous beaded necklaces and complex hairstyles – we visit a local market here to meet them.
-From here continue to Lubango and fly back to Luanda.
+From here continue to Lubango and visit the Tunda Vala escarpment, before transferring back to the airport to fly back to Luanda.
 Overnight tourist class hotel.
 (BL)

 Day 11 – Luanda